krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

     which forces libkrb5 to attempt to use PKINIT if it is supported.

 **proxiable**
-    If this flag is set, initial tickets by default will be proxiable.
-    The default value for this flag is not set.
+    If this flag is true, initial tickets will be proxiable by default, if allowed by the KDC.
+The default value is false.

 **rdns**
-    If set to false, prevent the use of reverse DNS resolution when translating hostnames into service principal names.
-Defaults to true.
-Setting this flag to false is more secure, but may force users to exclusively use fully qualified domain names when authenticating to services.
+    If this flag is true, reverse name lookup will be used in addition to forward name lookup to canonicalizing hostnames for use in service principal names.
+The default value is true.

 **realm_try_domains**
     Indicate whether a host's domain components should be used to